 If not many people are watching your video, your play rate will reflect this.
 The play rate is the ratio of people who visited the page the video is on versus how many people clicked play to watch the actual video.
-Your play rate is very important to look at because it gives you insight to whether you are posting on an insufficient page or if there’s something wrong with the physical look or location of your video.
+Why is it important?
+Your video’s play rate gives you insight into whether you are posting on an insufficient page.
+It will also tell you if there’s something wrong with the physical look or location of your video.

-Getting someone to start your video is the very first step to getting them to engage with your video and in turn, your business.
-If you notice you have a very low play rate you may want to look at the physical location of the video.
-Here’s a few things to consider:
+Pressing play on your video is the very first step to getting your audience to engage with your video and in turn, your business.
+If you notice a very low play rate, you may want to look at the physical location of the video.
+Here are a few things to consider:

 All of these are factors that can drastically help or harm your play rate.